|Email: l dot sealey-huggins at warwick dot ac dot uk|

 Peer reviewed publications

-- Forthcoming, ''The Climate Crisis is a Racist Crisis': Structural Racism, Inequality and Climate Change', Chapter 10 in The Fire Now: Anti-racist scholarship in times of explicit racial violence,
+- 2018, ''The Climate Crisis is a Racist Crisis': Structural Racism, Inequality and Climate Change', Chapter 10 in The Fire Now: Anti-racist scholarship in times of explicit racial violence,

 Edited by Azeezat Johnson, Remi Joseph-Salisbury and Beth Kamunge, Zed Books.